How it works

-Choose an Oxfam Unwrapped gift like a calf or a gardener’s pack, and not only are you buying a great gift, you’re giving someone living in poverty in the developing world the chance of a better life.
+Choose an Oxfam Unwrapped gift like a piglet or a gardener’s pack, and not only are you buying a great gift, you’re giving someone living in poverty in the developing world the chance of a better life.

 So use your pressie purchasing prowess to join us in overcoming poverty!

 All items listed in this catalogue are used in our work, and the prices of each reflect the cost of providing them.
 Each has been identified as essential by the communities we work with.

 To ensure your wonderful gifts go to where they are needed most there is some flexibility built in.
 For example, your purchase of a goat will be used for: